Purpose – Extract

 Write down a list of 5 or 6 people, more if you have time.

 Often times, these people are happy to speak with you and help because they are passionate about what they do and want others to join in their tribe.
 Overcome your fear of being rejected.
 Send them a message, their contact info is usually contained in their profile.

 Note that people who are successful at what they do, are interested in and want to help you.
 Really, I’m not making this up.
 They actively set aside time in their schedule exactly for this purpose.

 That doesn’t mean everyone you contact will be open to helping, but remember that rejection is going to happen and it is part of the game.
 All successful people have been rejected, sometimes hundreds of times before they had their breakthrough.
 Don’t ever give up!
 Persevere and wear rejection like a badge of honor.
 If you’re failing, that means you’re trying and you should be proud of that!

-Tip: I’ll give you a little sample of how to approach someone you haven’t met before at the bottom of the course.
+Tip: I’ll give you a little sample of how to approach someone you haven’t met before at the bottom of the exercise.

 If you don’t get a response right away, be patient because people are busy, and don’t be discouraged.
 You won’t get a response from everyone, but I bet you’ll have better luck than you think!
 It’s all about suppressing your fear of being rejected.
 Don’t ask, don’t get.

 Courage Hint: on identifying your purpose: Your friends and family, along with observant strangers, teachers and others, are absolutely brilliant at spotting purpose and talent in you.
 If someone tells you that you would be great at something, DON’T IGNORE their suggestions.
 And don’t let fear poo poo your opportunity to explore their suggestions.
 Many of us actually know our purpose, but we bury it so deep in fear and denial, that it can’t come out.